How My AI System Convinced Me to Hold a Funeral for Myself

 It felt like speed.

-Because it felt like truth.
+It felt like truth.

 Because I wanted to be evolved.